Binary Search on a Sorted Array

 Python

-We can use the builtin bisect.bisect
+We can use the builtin bisect.bisect function.

 1from bisect import bisect23inp = open("haybales.in", 'r')4out = open("haybales.out", 'w')56N, Q = map(int, inp.readline().split())7arr = sorted(list(map(int, inp.readline().split())))89for i in range(Q):10 a, b = map(int, inp.readline().split())